Seminar X: Poetry and Song

 complemented by others which offer a more rounded

 perspective on medieval life and thought.
-The evidence for conflict and
+This material rightly offsets the evidence for conflict and

 these items also serves to remind us that the analysis of a codex involves